Jeremy stepped off the city bus onto the scorching sidewalk, coughing as the exhaust plumed around him. God, he hated riding the bus.

 “Passionate about it to the point where it drowns out all other interests?”

-“And you’re talented.
-Extremely talented.
-I haven’t seen a guitar player with your chops in a long, long time, Jeremy.
+“And you’re extremely talented.
+I haven’t seen a guitar player like you in a long, time, Jeremy.
 And you’re only seventeen.”

 Jeremy dropped his eyes so the Kurt Cobain specter couldn’t see the heat rising in his face.
 He didn’t know why he was embarrassed.
 He was usually not humble about his talent.
 Jeremy knew he was good.
 Only now the situation was so bizarre that his natural confidence was gone.